-New Student Orientation is an event that the university offers to prepare all of its new students for the academic, social, and cultural change into California State University, Northridge.
-Throughout the Orientation Day, new students will be advised on appropriate steps to take in order to achieve academic success.
-Students will also get a chance to meet their peers, both fellow new students and continuing CSUN students, who will offer help and suggestions to ensure a smooth transition into CSUN.
+New Student Orientation (NSO) is an engaging on-campus experience the university has created to prepare all its new students to integrate into the academic, cultural, and social context of California State University, Northridge.
+Throughout the orientation experience, new students will be advised on appropriate steps to take in order to achieve academic success in and out of the classroom.
+Students will also get a chance to meet their peers, both fellow new students and continuing CSUN students, who will offer help and suggestions to assist with a smooth transition.

 Step 1: Go to Register for the New Student Orientation.

 Step 2: Enter your last name and your CSUN student ID number as it appears on your student portal.
-(If you do not have a CSUN student ID number, please call Admissions and Records at (818) 677-3700.)
+(If you do not have a CSUN student ID number, please call Enrollment Services at (818) 677-3700.)

 If you have any questions, you can feel free to contact us through email at firstname.lastname@example.org.